 That can, ironically, create a barrier for some people to participate, as these unique “touches” or styles could seem too distant from the moves they were taught in their households.

-It is, in fact, what Northwestern University professor Frances Aparicio found when researching why Latin women had stopped visiting social clubs and studios after years of devoted salsa dancing in Chicago in 2010: “Even though they loved salsa, they refused to go back, because they were dancing with non-Latino partners who told them that they don’t know how to dance,” said Aparicio, program director for Northwestern’s Latino Studies Department.
+That is, in fact, what Northwestern University professor Frances Aparicio found when researching why Latin women had stopped visiting social clubs and studios after years of devoted salsa dancing in Chicago in 2010: “Even though they loved salsa, they refused to go back because they were dancing with non-Latino partners who told them that they don’t know how to dance,” said Aparicio, program director for Northwestern’s Latino Studies Department.

 “We didn’t think twice,” Sanchez said.
-Now, her 21-year-old daughter is taking a beginners class at the studio, a 40- to 60-minute commute.
+Now, her 21-year-old daughter is taking a beginners’ class at the studio, a 40- to 60-minute commute.

 “Honestly, I don’t know,” said Figueroa, 44.

 It’s a risk many owners acknowledge — making ends meet while offering affordable lessons can be a struggle but also rewarding.
-“Dancing is an artistic cultural expression that can, sometimes, help keep kids off streets,” said Hector Serrano, 39, who has a 22-year history teaching Latin dance in the area.
+“Dancing is an artistic cultural expression that can sometimes help keep kids off streets,” said Hector Serrano, 39, who has a 22-year history teaching Latin dance in the area.

-After a rise in rent at Second and Jefferson Streets in North Philly, he relocated in 2015 to La Fortaleza gym in Hunting Park — a decision many owners are starting to make because they don’t have to install floors and mirrors that they can’t take with them should they have to leave.
+After a rise in rent at Second and Jefferson Streets in North Philly, he moved in 2015 to La Fortaleza gym in Hunting Park — a decision many owners are starting to make because they don’t have to install floors and mirrors that they can’t take with them should they have to leave.
 He ended up retiring in August.